DandyLyons/notes/content/Clippings/How to Install ArchiveBox on Your Synology NAS.md

 ---
-title: How to Install ArchiveBox on Your Synology NAS
+title: "How to Install ArchiveBox on Your Synology NAS"
 author:
-contentPublished: 2024-06-21
+contentPublished: "2024-06-21"
-noteCreated: 2024-12-07
+noteCreated: "2024-12-07"
 tags:
-  - clippings
+  - "clippings"
-  - article
+  - "article"
-description: Step by step guide for installing ArchiveBox on your Synology NAS device.
+description: "Step by step guide for installing ArchiveBox on your Synology NAS device."
 takeaways:
-Status: 🙏🏼 Want To Read
+Status: "🙏🏼 Want To Read"
 url:
+publish: true
 ---
 [[ArchiveBox]] on [[Synology]].
 ## Highlights